-Since graduating from Johnson County Community College, I earned a law degree from Cornell and have focused my career on bringing equity and opportunity to underserved communities.
+Since graduating from Johnson County Community College, I earned a law degree from Cornell and have focused my career on bringing equity and opportunity to all communities.
 After completing a year as a White House Fellow in Washington during the Obama-Trump transition, I know that now is the time to take action for our community and for our nation.

 As the daughter of a single mother Army veteran, I know the importance of determination and service to country.
 As a woman and a Native American, I know how to stand up and fight for equity.
 As a lawyer, economic advisor, and advocate, I know how to build consensus and get things done.

 Please join me as we take our vision of opportunity, equity, and action to the Third District.